Zarxrax/AnimeSceneLabel/README.md

 # SceneLabel
-Generate descriptions of scenes from video files
+Generate descriptions of scenes from video files.

+It generates a thumbnail from each scene of the video, generates a description of the thumbnail content, and outputs to a .csv file.

+It currently only uses DeepDanbooru, so only works for anime content.
+I am hoping to also add support for CLIP interrogator.

 ## Requirements
 `pip install -r requirements.txt`